 Figure 3.
-SEN-W: a) comparison of test reflectogram and reference reflectogram for leak detection. b) Localization of DPV: reference reflectogram is superimposed to the reference reflectogram.
-The difference between the two reflectogram is also shown (red curve).
+SEN-W: a) comparison of the test reflectogram and reference reflectogram for leak detection. b) Localisation of the dielectric permittivity variation (DPV): reference reflectogram is superimposed on the reference reflectogram.
+The difference between the two reflectograms is also shown (red curve).

-For the TDR measurements, two measuring instruments were used: the TDR-307USBm and the TDR200.
-The former generates a pulse signal and the cost is relatively low (in the order of 800 Euros).
-The latter generates a step-like EM signal and the cost is approximately five times the cost of the TDR-307USBm.
+For the TDR measurements, two measuring instruments were used, the TDR-307USBm and the TDR200.
+The former generates a pulse signal, and the cost is relatively low (about €800).
+The latter generates a step-like EM signal, and the cost is approximately five times the cost of the TDR-307USBm.
 Both measuring instruments are portable.

-However, in the case of TDR-307USBm, it is worth mentioning that signal attenuation and dispersion phenomena limit the usability of TDR when used on long cable systems.
-It is possible to modify the amplitude and the width of the TDR test pulse signal, along with the gain of the input stage amplifier; however, this requires to repeat the execution of TDR measurements many times to find the right setting.
+However, in the case of the TDR-307USBm, it is worth mentioning that signal attenuation and dispersion phenomena limit the usability of TDR when used on long cable systems.
+It is possible to modify the amplitude and the width of the TDR test pulse signal along with the gain in the input stage amplifier; however, this requires the TDR measurements to be repeated many times to find the right setting.

-To overcome this issue, an innovative and dedicated algorithm [16] was developed to automatically optimize these two different electrical parameters of the TDR signal as a function of the d-SE length, in order to compensate the performance in terms of attenuation and dispersion effects.
+To overcome this issue, an innovative and dedicated algorithm [16] has been developed to automatically optimise these two different electrical parameters of the TDR signal as a function of the d-SE length in order to compensate the performance in terms of attenuation and dispersion effects.

 EXPERIMENTAL RESULTS

-Experimental Results for SEN-W
+Experimental results for SEN-W

-Water pipeline monitoring is tremendously important considering the huge amount of water loss caused by leakages and other possible hydraulic failures.
-Figure 2 shows a schematization of the setup configuration.
-During the installation phase, the d-SE is placed along the pipeline to be inspected and the connection to the measuring system is ensured through an access point.
-Points B and E indicate the beginning and the ending of the d-SE, while L indicates the position of a leak.
-It can be seen that there is a section of cable (which “runs” vertically) to allow the connection of the sensing element to the measurement instrument.
+Water-pipeline monitoring is extremely important given the considerable amount of water loss caused by leakages and other possible hydraulic failures.
+Figure 2 shows a schematisation of the setup configuration.
+During the installation phase, the d-SE is placed along the pipeline to be inspected, and the connection to the measuring system is ensured through an access point.
+Points B and E indicate the beginning and the end of the d-SE, while L indicates the position of a leak.
+It can be seen that there is a section of cable (running vertically) that allows the SE to be connected to the measurement instrument.

-Clearly, variations of dielectric permittivity that may occur along this “vertical” SE section are not of interest for the leak localization.
-To overcome this issue, this portion of SE is is electromagnetically shielded (by means of a metal shield).
+Clearly, variations in dielectric permittivity that may occur along this vertical SE section are not of interest for the leak localisation.
+To overcome this issue, this portion of SE is electromagnetically shielded (by means of a metal shield).
 In this way, the sensing portion starts from point B.

-Another advantage is that, thanks to this shielding, the vertical portion can be of any length as it does not influence the localization of the leak (hence, it is not necessary to know a priori the burial depth of the pipe).
+Another advantage is that, thanks to this shielding, the vertical portion can be of any length, as it does not influence the localisation of the leak (hence, it is not necessary to know a priori the burial depth of the pipe).

 It can be seen that the first (vertical) portion of the SE is electromagnetically shielded (by means of a metal shield).
-This approach allows easier identification of the interface relative to the start point of the sensing element relative to the buried pipeline, excluding the portion of the connection section from the measured data.
+This approach allows easier identification of the interface relative to the start point of the SE relative to the buried pipeline, excluding the portion of the connected section from the measured data.

-For the experiments on SEN-W, a dedicated test-bed was set up, where a diffused sensing element was buried approximately 30 cm underground.
-The soil was irrigated at predetermined distances from the beginning of the sensing element similarly to a leakage condition when water escapes from an underground pipe.
-The main parameter describing the interaction between the signal and the system under test is the relative permittivity εr, as water leakage causes a local variation of its value, immediately detectable in the measurement.
+For the experiments on SEN-W, a dedicated testbed was set up, in which a diffused sensing element was buried approximately 30 cm underground.
+The soil was irrigated at predetermined distances from the beginning of the SE in a similar way to a leakage condition when water escapes from an underground pipe.
+The main parameter describing the interaction between the signal and the system under test is the relative permittivity εr, as water leakage causes a local variation in its value, which is immediately detectable in the measurement.
 For these measurements, the TDR RI-307USBm was used.
-In fact, because in these applications, sensing elements may be hundred meters long, the TDR200 instrument is unsuitable due to its electronics that could be easily damaged due to electrostatic discharges occurring when connecting long cables.
+In fact, because SEs in these applications may be a hundred meters long, the TDR200 instrument is unsuitable, as its electronics could be easily damaged as a result of electrostatic discharges occurring when connecting long cables.